 - Earth movement – earthquakes, landslides, or sinkholes

-- Water damage – flooding, sewer backup, or groundwater seepage
+- Water damage – flooding, storm surge and surface water, sewer or drain backup (usually requires an endorsement), or groundwater seepage

-- Poor maintenance – neglect, sub-par construction, or faulty building materials
+- Poor maintenance – neglect, wear and tear, deterioration, or faulty construction/materials

-- Social causes – war, nuclear hazard, government ordinance, or new building codes
+- Social causes – war, nuclear hazard, government ordinance without endorsement, or new building codes

 - Intentional loss – damaging the home on purpose to get an insurance payout